Potosi in Washington County, Missouri — The American Midwest (Upper Plains)

 Location.
-37° 56.173′ Touch for map.
+37° 56.173′ N, 90° 47.279′ W. Marker is in Potosi, Missouri, in Washington County.
+Marker is at the intersection of West High Street (Missouri Route 8) and South Missouri Street, on the right when traveling east on West High Street.
 Marker is located beside the sidewalk, in a small pedestrian plaza, at the east end of the Washington County Courthouse parking lot at this intersection.
+Touch for map.
 Marker is in this post office area: Potosi MO 63664, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
 In Memory of These Revolutionary Soldiers (within shouting distance of this marker); Bellevue Collegiate Institute (approx. 11 miles away); Heritage of Caledonia Missouri (approx. 11 miles away).